mira-miracoli/brewess/README.md

 # Brewess
 A tool for brewing recipe management and calculation ...which is currently under construction
+TODO:
+[x] add the "Create Recipe" Page
+[x] build a working brewing calculator
+[x] get resources from database and fill selectors
+[ ] adding "save recipe" feature and corresponding model [ ] adding "Brew it" button that substracts the needed amounts from resource entries in database [ ] fix the spaghetti-code
+[ ] fix CSS and nav-bar

 ## Installation
 * Tested on GNU/Linux only
 * You need at least go 1.17